AdaCore/spark2014/docs/ug/language_subset.rst

 statements in a loop body, or directly in a chain of nested block statements in this main list of statements.
-Only the first ``Loop_Invariant`` pragmas are used by |GNATprove| as a loop invariant during proof (they should be next to each other, or separated only by ``Loop_Variant`` pragmas).
+Only the first ``Loop_Invariant`` pragmas are used by |GNATprove| as a loop invariant during proof (they should be next to each other, or separated only by ``Loop_Variant`` pragmas). |GNATprove|
+considers internally the virtual loop formed around these loop invariants to prove the subprogram.
 Other ``Loop_Invariant`` pragmas are proved like regular assertions.
 Loop invariants may have to be precise enough to prove the property of interest.
 For example, in order to prove the postcondition of function ``Contains`` below, one has to write a precise loop invariant such as the one given below:

 .. code-block:: ada
    :linenos: